avaframe/AvaFrame/docs/moduleAna1Tests.rst

 In this test, the behavior of a conical pile of material placed on a flat plane and ruled by Coulomb friction is studied.
 The pile starts at rest and depending on the steepness of the slope and the friction angle will start flowing.
-The idea behind this test is to check implementation of the bottom shear stress in the DFA module as well as the gradient computation (SPH method).
+The idea behind this test is to check the implementation of the bottom shear stress in the DFA module as well as the gradient computation (SPH method).

 The :py:mod:`ana1Tests.FPtest` module provides functions to compute the analytic solution and some plotting routines